 (2) The requirement in subclause (1) for the use of anchor points applies to a nature based park unless otherwise approved but the local government is not to give its approval unless it is satisfied, having regard to the facility’s risk management strategy, that anchor points are not necessary.

-[Clause 48 amended in Gazette 12 Dec 2014 p.
+[Clause 48 amended in Gazette 25 Aug 2000 p.
+4919; 12 Dec 2014 p.
 4732.]

 49. Rubbish

-(1) There is to be at least one rubbish bin with a capacity of not less than 80 litres within 90 metres of each site, other than sites at nature based parks or transit parks.
+(1) There is to be at least one rubbish bin with a capacity of not less than 80 L within 90 m of each site, other than sites at nature based parks or transit parks.

 (2) Rubbish bins at nature based parks and transit parks are to be provided as is approved.